Introduction: Why Iron for Kids Is So Important

 Q2.
 Can too much milk cause low iron in toddlers?

 Yes.
-Excessive milk can interfere with iron absorption and reduce appetite.
+Excessive milk can interfere with iron absorption and reduce appetite, increasing the risk of deficiency.

 Q3.
 How do I know if my child needs more iron?

-Watch for signs such as tiredness or reduced appetite, and consult your pediatrician for a blood test if you’re concerned.
+Watch for signs such as fatigue, pale skin, irritability, or reduced appetite.
+Always consult a pediatrician for a blood test if concerned.

 Q4.
 Are iron supplements safe for kids?